mslinn/jekyll_begin_end/README.md

 ```

-### Build and Push to RubyGems
+### Release
 To release a new version,
   1. Update the version number in `version.rb`.
+  2. Describe the changes in `CHANGELOG.md`.
-  2. Commit all changes to git; if you don't the next step might fail with an unexplainable error message.
+  3. Commit all changes to git; if you don't the next step might fail with an unexplainable error message.
-  3. Run the following:
+  4. Run the following:
      ```shell
      $ bundle exec rake release
      ```